 Characteristics of Fauvism

-The defining traits of Fauvism—and what makes it immediately recognizable in the context of modern art—stem from its radical rejection of realism, its expressive use of color, and its instinctive approach to composition.
-These works did not seek to imitate nature; rather, they reinterpreted it through raw, emotional immediacy.
+What makes Fauvism immediately recognizable, and what gives it staying power in the modern art world, comes down to its radical rejection of realism, its expressive use of color, and its instinctive approach to composition.
+These works never sought to imitate nature.
+They reinterpreted it through raw, emotional immediacy.

-This combination of aesthetic boldness and conceptual innovation is what gives Fauvist works both historical importance and enduring investment value.
+That combination of aesthetic boldness and conceptual innovation is precisely what gives Fauvist works both historical importance and enduring investment value.
+You are not just buying a painting.
+You are buying a turning point in Western art.

 • Bold Color Usage: Fauvist painters employed pure, saturated hues straight from the tube, often without mixing.
 Color was used emotionally—not representationally.
 For example, a green face or a red sky was not a mistake but a deliberate stylistic device.
 This approach enhances visual impact and distinguishes Fauvism from Impressionism or Post-Impressionism.